 You may think of meetings as a colossal waste of time, but you still need to show up.
 You have to be present to offer your ideas and opinions regarding strategies, plans, spending, and hiring.
 If you tend to miss meetings, you may end up hurting the company for which the others can find you.
 But even if your absence doesn’t hurt the company at all, you’re just proving that they don’t really need you anyway.

 Exactly what are you supposed to do for the company?
 Most co-founders share the workload to make sure everything important gets done.
 You need to do the work, and you better have proof that you did your share.
 You can’t just waste days on not doing anything.
 Even if you think you’re doing something important like thinking about creative marketing plans, It’s not enough.
 If you don’t have anything to do prove that you’ve been working, don’t be surprised if the others think you’re not working at all.

-You need to go out there and spread the word about your new company to all your contacts.
+You need to go out there and spread the word about your new business to all your contacts.
 Talk about it with friends and family.
 Speak about the good your company and why people will become customers and clients.
-Part of your job is to boost awareness of your brand.
-Not only will this help you increase your customer base, but you can also attract investors.
+Part of your job is to boost awareness of your brand and participate in business development.
+Not only will this help you increase your customer base, but you can also attract venture capital.
 Talking up your company is part of your job as a co-founder.

 So which issues here apply to your co-founders?
 Keep in mind that these may also apply to you.
 Better change your ways if they do—you may end up getting fired even if you’re the co-founder of the company!

-Also, check these 30-Point Checklist for Your Startup
+Also, check these 30-Point checklists for Your Startup